mollie/magento2/docs/en/SAVED_CARDS.md

 3. Click **Save Config** and flush the cache — the save-card option does not appear at checkout until the cache is cleared

 Saved cards is only offered to logged-in customers.
 Guest customers never see the save-card checkbox.

+Saved cards also requires live mode.
+While **Modus** is set to **Test**, the save-card checkbox and any previously saved cards are hidden at checkout even when the setting is enabled, and the **Saved cards** page in the customer account is not accessible.

 ## Customer Consent at Checkout